lgibelli/singularity-docs/getting_started.rst

 ===============

 | If you read the `quick start <#quick-start>`_, you probably remember that building images from a
-  Docker base does not require a `Singularity recipe <#container-recipes>`_.
-However, if you do want to build and customize your image, you can create a `Singularity recipe <#container-recipes>`_ text file, which is a simple text file that describes how the container should be made.
+  Docker base does not require a `Singularity recipe <https://singularity-userdoc.readthedocs.io/en/latest/getting_started.html#container-recipes>`_.
+However, if you do want to build and customize your image, you can create a `Singularity recipe <https://singularity-userdoc.readthedocs.io/en/latest/getting_started.html#container-recipes>`_ text file, which is a simple text file that describes how the container should be made.

 The Singularity Flow